Browsing 270 - 280 results of 305 programs for program format - Interview

+The first-ever live event inside the NASA clean room, where space hardware is being prepared for the Hubble Space Telescope.
+We'll get dressed in "bunny suits" to explore the room and show you the activities of engineers and scientists getting ready for the next Hubble servicing mission in November.
 Hubble's pictures have changed our understanding of the galaxy.
 Here we meet scientists who show us how their images have led to new discoveries, then check in on our own imaging project and track its progress.
 How much time does an astronomer need to get that great picture?
 We'll talk with scientists about how they determine their experiments, and learn what it takes to make their case for a few minutes of the telescope's time.
 Nine Aim High students explore shadow and light, and build their own energy machines.
 In this webcast, the students delve into energy transference and alternative energy sources like solar cells and wind power.
 Nine Aim High students explore shadows and light, and build their own energy machines over the Spring of 2001.
 In this webcast, the students look at things that glow in both the area of physics and the area of biology.
 This informative programming includes dispatches from the Young Women's Health Conference, a Webcast on breast cancer, and teen perspectives on pregnancy and gay issues.
 This informative programming includes dispatches from the Young Women's Health Conference, a Webcast on breast cancer, and teen perspectives on pregnancy and gay issues.
 What does it mean to find the Higgs Boson at CERN?
 Hear how this elusive particle could change our understanding of physics.
 Follow CERN's Mission Impossible team as they race against the clock to collect all they need to bring antihydrogen back to CERN's webcast headquarters.
 Scientists at CERN in Switzerland explain to the Exploratorium's San Francisco audience why preparing for antimatter experiments is like arranging a marriage.
-Making antihydrogen is no easy matter.
-Researchers at CERN show the Exploratorium's Melissa Alexander and Tom Humphrey where positrons live and how they keep them as cold as deep space.